Ocean Simulation with FFT and WebGPU

 Coincidentally, I was also taking a course on computer animation (INF585) at Ecole Polytechnique, and I had the opportunity to choose my final project.
 Long stroy short, I decided to implement Jerry Tessendorf’s FFT-based ocean simulation on WebGPU, and this is my project report.

-I came accross many different techniques to simulate an ocean during my investigation, but I was definitely seduced by the realism of the FFT ocean simulation, and the fact that it is actually real-time.
+I came across many different techniques to simulate an ocean during my investigation, but I was definitely seduced by the realism of the FFT ocean simulation, and the fact that it is actually real-time.

 I was also inspired by existing work on the subject by Popov72 and Acerola that made the math behind the ocean simulation less intimidating.